 What do I need to know?

 If you are admitted to a public hospital through A&E, you will be asked to sign a Private Insurance Patient form.
 By signing this form you waive your rights to public treatment in a public hospital.
-Remember, unless you can be guaranteed a private or semi-private room, you have the right to say no and will get exactly the same treatment.
+Remember, unless you can be guaranteed a private or semi-private room, you have the right to say no, as the hospital treatment and room will be the same.

 |You will be charged, through your health insurer, €813 per day.||You will be charged, through your health insurer, €80 per day.|

 |Same treatment||Higher charges|

 |62% of people are unaware that private patients can be charged over ten times the public rate for the same treatment.||By signing the private insurance the patient form your health insurer will be charged €813 per night compared to €80 for exactly the same treatment|

 Private Insurance Patient form: Before you sign, ask - "Can I be guaranteed a private or semi-private room?"

 You don't have to sign this waiver form if you don't want to.
 Unless you can be guaranteed a private or semi-private room, your treatment will be exactly the same.
 Your treatment in the public hospital will follow a standard pathway of care, under the care of a hospital consultant but not necessarily by a consultant who practices privately in a public hospital.